Food poisoning: the facts and the symptoms

 - High temperature (fever)

-Unless symptoms become severe, the majority of people recover from food poisoning at home without any specific treatment.
-Nevertheless, the FSA advises drinking plenty of liquid to prevent dehydration.
-This is especially the case in the elderly or very young.
-Most types of food poisoning only last a few days so if symptoms continue longer than this visiting your local GP is recommended.
+Unless symptoms become severe, the majority of people recover from food poisoning at home within one or two days without any specific treatment.
+Regardless of how bad the symptoms are, the FSA recommends that you drink plenty of liquid to prevent any chance dehydration, especially in the cases of the elderly or very young.
+If symptoms continue longer than two days, then it’s recommended that you contact your local GP for further guidance.

 In the summer, food poisoning can be attributed to bugs such as Campylobacter, Salmonella, Listeria and some E. coli.
+Virtual College supported the FSA research on seasonal cases of food poisoning, brought on by summertime activities like barbecues, with a ‘Safe Summer Food’ campaign that aimed to raise awareness around food hygiene and the different bugs which see a rise around summer.
 Here we take a look at the facts behind these types of food poisoning.

 What is Campylobacter?

-According to the FSA, Campylobacter is the most common cause of food poisoning in the UK and causes severe abdominal pain, diarrhoea, headache and fever.
+Campylobacter is the most common cause of food poisoning in the UK according to the FSA, and can cause symptoms such as severe abdominal pain, diarrhoea, headache and fever.

-While it can’t be seen, food handlers must ensure poultry, meat, dairy products, unpasteurised milk and shellfish are safe to consume, as this is where Campylobacter is usually found.
+While it won’t be visible, food handlers must ensure poultry, meat, dairy products, unpasteurised milk and shellfish are safe to consume by sticking to food safety guidelines, as this is where Campylobacter is usually found.
 It can be spread by cross-contamination, contaminated water or infected animals and their food.
 This type of food poisoning can cause permanent disability.

 What is Salmonella?